 - With climate change, shifts in the distribution, lifecycles, and prevalence of agricultural pests (insects, diseases, weeds, and invasive species) are anticipated.
-Increasing average annual temperatures (in particular winter minimum temperatures) combined with shifting precipitation patterns are already magnifying pest impacts, pest management complexity and associated costs of production. - The region has been significantly impacted by Mountain Pine Beetle outbreaks, in part due to increased winter survival rates.
+Increasing average annual temperatures (in particular winter minimum temperatures) combined with shifting precipitation patterns are already magnifying pest impacts, pest management complexity and associated costs of production. - The region has been significantly impacted by Mountain Pine Beetle (MPB) outbreaks, in part due to increased winter survival rates.
 Modelling of changes to bio geoclimatic zones (BGC zones) how that the Interior Douglas Fir zone will spread northward and increase in area, while the Sub-Boreal Spruce zone will decrease dramatically.
 While this modeling was completed with a forestry lens, agricultural pests associated with these ecosystems would be expected to shift along with the BGC zones.
-(BC Agriculture & Food Climate Action Initiative, 2019) - Since 2005, the Regional District of Bulkley-Nechako has partnered with the Northwest Invasive Plant Council (NWIPC) to address invasive plant species spread within the region.
+(BC Agriculture & Food Climate Action Initiative, 2019) - Within the total geographic boundary of the Lakes TSA, the MPB outbreak began in the late 1990's and the peak in mortality occurred in 2005.
+It is currently estimated that about 76 percent of the mature pine volume - or 49 percent of the commercially available volume - was killed by the mountain pine beetle.
+As of 2018, dead pine continued to account for half of the total harvest in the Lakes TSA.
+(Forest Analysis and Inventory Branch Ministry of Forests, April 2019) - Since 2005, the Regional District of Bulkley-Nechako has partnered with the Northwest Invasive Plant Council (NWIPC) to address invasive plant species spread within the region.
 The NWIPC coordinates the invasive plant response based on priority areas and species and on funding availability through their network of partners.
 Specifically, funds contributed from the RDBN go toward a number of programs including local education and signage on invasive plants and invasive plant monitoring and treatment at RDBN owned and administered properties.
 In addition, the NWIPC administers the Private Landowner Rebate program that offers rebates to land owners that use contractors to treat for invasive plants on their property. - The Northwest Invasive Plant Council (NWIPC) is currently targeting 60 invasive plants for management, as per the NWIPC 2020 Target Plant List.
-The list of species is reviewed, updated and approved by the membership every spring at the annual general meeting.
+The list of species is reviewed, updated, and approved by the membership every spring at the annual general meeting.
 The Lakes District IPMA Plant list for 2020 identified species listed in electoral area B and E. - Invasive plant species up and down rail lines and highways taking over farm fields Knapp weed, hock weeds.
 This results in spraying along Creeks and rivers causing harm to the environment. - Agriculture producers can also experience challenges due to pests, including grasshoppers, aphids, cutworms and more.
 Some resources and information are linked below to help with identification, monitoring and management of pests in gardens and crops.
 Grasshopper Monitoring and Control in BC; Pesticides and Pest Management - Province of BC